- Animals: sheep

 Published research and our work on previous SARE grants has shown that selecting sheep with genetic resistance to parasites is possible and has the potential to reduce parasite challenge to a flock.
 Sheep considered genetically resistant to GIN have the ability to suppress or resist the establishment of GIN infection.
 Parasite resistance is heritable, and the degree of genetic variability among individuals within some breeds can be high.
 This provides producers an opportunity to improve overall parasite resistance within flock by selecting individual sires with above average resistance.
 Hair sheep, including Katahdin, have shown greater parasite resistance than wooled sheep, with innate and early-acquired immune responses.

-Our plan for this two year project was to adapt methods identified for selecting sheep with improved resistance to GIN in Katahdin sheep in previous SARE grants to attempt to reduce the parasite burden in our wooled flocks.
-Our specific objectives were to:
+In this two year project we plan to adapt methods identified in Katahdin sheep in previous SARE grants to attempt to reduce the parasite burden in our wooled flocks.
+Our specific objectives are to:

-1. Demonstrate that progeny of Katahdin rams that had been selected for their genetic resistance to GIN, are likely to have lower fecal egg counts (FEC) than their wooled contemporaries and can be effectively used to increase overall genetic resistance to GIN in a commercial wooled flock;
+1. Demonstrate that progeny of Katahdin rams selected for their genetic resistance to GIN, are likely to have lower FECs than their wooled contemporaries and can be effectively used in a commercial wooled flock to increase overall genetic resistance to GIN in the flock;

-2. Demonstrate the same methods used to identify resistant sires in Katahdin hair sheep can be used to identify more resistant sires in a purebred Polypay wooled flock; and to
+2. Demonstrate the same methods that were successful in identifying resistant sires in Katahdin sheep can be used to identify more resistant sires in a purebred Polypay flock;

 3. Develop a blueprint for other sheep farmers (purebred or commercial, hair or wool) to reduce the parasite burden in their flock by the use of parasite resistant sheep.